 NKTR-181, a first-in-class opioid analgesic, is a new chemical entity (NCE) that is the first full mu-opioid agonist molecule designed to provide potent pain relief without the high levels of euphoria that can lead to abuse and addiction with standard opioids.1

 About Opioids and Pain Management

-Pain is one of the most common reasons people seek medical treatment.2 A study published in the American Pain Society's The Journal of Pain in October 2014 estimated that 19 percent of the U.S. population, or 39 million people, suffer from persistent pain.3
+Pain is one of the most common reasons people seek medical treatment.2 Low back pain is the second most common cause of disability for adults in the U.S.3 Approximately 149 million work days are lost every year because of low back pain, with total costs estimated to be $100 to 200 billion a year (of which two-thirds is due to lost wages and lower productivity).4 A study published in the American Pain Society's The Journal of Pain in October 2014 estimated that 19 percent of the U.S. population, or 39 million people, suffer from persistent pain.5

-The SUMMIT Phase 3 program for NKTR-181 includes two efficacy and safety studies and a 52-week long-term safety study (SUMMIT-LTS).
-Enrollment is complete in the first Phase 3 efficacy study (SUMMIT-07) which will evaluate NKTR-181 versus placebo in opioid-naïve patients with chronic low back pain.
-The SUMMIT Phase 3 program will also include a Phase 3 efficacy and safety trial in people who are opioid-experienced (SUMMIT-12).
+The SUMMIT-07 Phase 3 study is an enriched-enrollment, randomized withdrawal (EERW) efficacy and safety study evaluating NKTR-181 versus placebo in opioid-naïve patients with chronic low back pain.
+The SUMMIT Phase 3 program also includes a 52-week long term safety study (SUMMIT-LTS) which is ongoing and a second human abuse potential (HAP) study which is currently underway.
 Information about the SUMMIT studies can be found on clinicaltrials.gov.

 1Hyman, Steven E., Harvard Review of Psychiatry.
 2(1):43-46, May/June 1994.